In the U.S., breast cancer risk is slightly higher among Jewish women than among other women .

-This increased risk is likely due to the high prevalence of BRCA1 and BRCA2 genetic mutations in Jewish women of Eastern European descent (Ashkenazi Jews).
+This increased risk is likely due to the high prevalence of BRCA1 and BRCA2 (BRCA1/2) gene mutations in Jewish women of Eastern European descent (Ashkenazi Jews).

 BRCA1 and BRCA2 (BReast CAncer genes 1 and 2) are the most well-known genes linked to breast cancer risk.

-This means in a group of 100 women without a mutation, about eight will develop breast cancer by age 70.
-While in a group of 100 women with a BRCA1 or BRCA2 mutation, between 40 and 70 will develop breast cancer by age 70.
+This means in a group of 100 women without a BRCA1/2 mutation, about 7 will develop breast cancer by age 70.
+While in a group of 100 women with a BRCA1/2 mutation, about 45-65 will develop breast cancer by age 70.

 Learn more about gene mutations and breast cancer risk in women.

-Learn about testing for genetic mutations.
+Learn about testing for gene mutations.